 The digital economy went through a disruption and high growth phase over the last few years, aided by the pandemic.
-While most sectors are still in nascency in terms of online penetration, there are a few sectors like FoodTech which are more evolved in the region with penetration levels higher than most other global benchmarks.
-And in such sectors, we have witnessed consolidations taking place which stands to benefit the market as a whole and other key stakeholders, including customers, partners etc.
+While most sectors are still in nascency in terms of online penetration, a few sectors, like FoodTech, are more evolved in the region, with penetration levels higher than most other global benchmarks.
+And in such sectors, we have witnessed consolidations taking place which benefit the market as a whole and other key stakeholder, including customers, partners etc.

 1. Globally, food delivery players have consolidated to gain scale and same is observed in MENA as well